moraneus/MonAmI/experiments/README.md

 1. To run nfer scala experiment, install latest version of [Scala 2](https://www.scala-lang.org/download/scala2.html) first. nfer Scala is implemented in Scala 2.13.5.
 2. After installing Scala, you can run nfer Scala version experiment.
 3. Relevant files:
-    1. `spec*.nfer` are the specifications file.
+    1. `spec*.nfer` are the specification files.
-    2. `trace_*000_property_*.json` are the traces files.
+    2. `trace_*000_property_*.json` are the trace files.
     3. `nfer` bash script that runs Scala and nfer with the right arguments.
     4. `nfer.jar` is the compiled jar file of nfer.
-    5. `run-nfer-scala` is the bash script that runs nfer Scala in different modes.
+    5. `run-nfer-scala` is the bash script that runs nfer Scala on different specs and traces.
-    6. `result-nfer-scala` is the output file that stores the results.
+    6. `result-nfer-scala` is the output file that contains the results.
 4. Running `run-nfer-scala`:
     1. From the root directory of MonAmI you installed, CD to the `experiments/nfer_scala` folder.
     2. chmod +x `run-nfer-scala`